© Unofficial Royalty 2024

 September 17, 1968 – Birth of Crown Princess Marie-Chantal of Greece, wife of Crown Prince Pavlos of Greece, born Marie-Chantal Claire Miller in London, England

 Marie-Chantal is the wife of Crown Prince Pavlos of Greece, the eldest son of King Constantine II of Greece who was deposed in 1973.
 Her father is Robert Miller, a billionaire entrepreneur and co-founder of Duty-Free Shops.
 Marie-Chantal and Pavlos met on a blind date arranged by a friend in 1992.
 The marriage proposal occurred on a ski lift in Gstaad, Switzerland over the Christmas holiday in 1994.
-Prior to the wedding, Marie-Chantal converted from Roman Catholicism to Greek Orthodoxy.
+Before the wedding, Marie-Chantal converted from Roman Catholicism to Greek Orthodoxy.
 The couple was married on July 1, 1995, at St. Sophia’s Cathedral in London, England, and has five children.

 Unofficial Royalty: Marie-Chantal, Crown Princess of Greece